danielurra/node-first-api/README.md

 })
 ```
 ## JSON file pretending to be our Data Base
-In the real world we don't use a simple file, we make use of Databases<br>
-For educational purposes only we are making use of a simple file<br>
+In the real world we don't use a simple file, we make use of Databases, for educational purposes only we are making use of a simple file<br>
 ![jason-file](https://github.com/danielurra/node-first-api/assets/51704179/78778941-db6d-4833-b917-af68a0dd844f)<br>
 ## Grab the code
 ```json